Hawal massacre: Aftermath

 The then Governor had announced a ‘time-bound’ inquiry into the massacre within a period of two months.
 However, in reply to an RTI application in 2013, the then divisional commissioner Kashmir had stated that a criminal case vide FIR 35/1990 was registered into the incident at Nowhatta police station.

-“However, there is no information with the department as to whether there was any inquiry, judicial or magisterial, ordered by the government,” he had stated.
+He further mentioned that there was no information regarding any judicial or magisterial inquiry ordered by the government.

 On a petition by a human rights activist, the State Human Rights Commission (SHRC) in 2014 ordered time bound inquiry into the massacre and sought a report from the government within two months.

-“Despite various communications addressed to the DGP, divisional commissioner Kashmir and also from secretary of the commission, authorities are unmoved.
-In view of the insensitive approach of the authorities, the commission is left with no option but to entrust the inquiry to the investigating wing of this commission,” the SHRC had stated.
+Despite various communications addressed to the Director General of Police, Divisional Commissioner Kashmir, and the Secretary of the Commission, the authorities remained unresponsive.
+In light of the authorities' insensitivity, the SHRC entrusted the inquiry to its own investigating wing.

 In December 2017, the investigation wing of the SHRC found that the CRPF had identified 15 of its officers and personnel for “indiscriminate firing” that killed “35 civilians at Hawal in 1990.
 “The SHRC investigation, however, could not ascertain if any action was taken against these CRPF officers and personnel.